Pathways.next_state()

 • Straightforward Routing: creates sequential flows where each step naturally follows the previous

-The .next_state() method creates straightforward, sequential flows where each step naturally follows the previous one, perfect for processes with a clear order.
+The .next_state() method creates straightforward, sequential flows where each step naturally follows the previous one, which is good for processes with a clear order.

 Examples